ShizuNyanUwU/KurumiNotes/README.md

-# kurumiNotes
+# KurumiNotes

 An **unofficial** Android information application for "Princess Connect Re:Dive".

-This is a modified version of [ShizuruNotes](https://github.com/MalitsPlus/ShizuruNotes).
+This is a modified version of [YukariNotes](https://github.com/OlegZuev/YukariNotes).

 ## Requirement